 Teaching Degrees with a Concentration in Applied Behavior Analysis

-• Educational Specialist (EdS) programs are designed for educators who already hold a master’s degree in an area of educational specialization and are interested in studying ABA as it relates to education.
+The Educational Specialist (EdS) sits above a master’s degree and is designed for educators who already hold a graduate degree in a specialty area and want to add expertise in behavior analysis as it applies to education.

 • MEd Special Education: Board Certified Behavior Analyst